-Chicago Fed National Activity Index in the United States is expected to be 0.22 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Chicago Fed National Activity Index in the United States to stand at -0.15 in 12 months time.
-In the long-term, the United States Chicago Fed National Activity Index is projected to trend around -0.50 in 2020, according to our econometric models.
+Chicago Fed National Activity Index in the United States is expected to be -0.30 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.